akshit876/React-Native-TodoApp-Redux-Toolkit/README.md

 # Todo App
-It's simple Todo App using Redux Toolkit as state management.
+It's a simple Todo App using Redux Toolkit as state management.

 ## Built With